-The Fiddle Leaf Fig. is well known for his rugged leathery leaves shaped like a violin.
+The Fiddle-Leaf Fig is known for its rugged leathery leaves shaped like a fiddle.
 When you look closely, you will discover that the leaves have a neat and detailed pattern.
-Originally violinfigenen from the tropical lowlands in the west african rainforests.
-In the old days, the leaves were used for a practical purpose, they were dried and used to roll cigars.
-Therefore, the Ficus lyrata, also known as the 'Tobacco Plant'
+Originally it comes from the tropical lowlands of the West African rainforests.
+In the old days, the leaves were dried and used to roll cigars.
+That's why the plant is also known as the 'Tobacco Plant'

-Ficus lyrata available in many different shapes and sizes.
-The younger, with a thin strain and the elderly with a thicker stem.
-The characteristic look and the many sizes, has made the plant is quite popular in Scandinavia over the last few years.
+The Fiddle-Leaf Fig is available in many different shapes and sizes.
+The younger ones have a thin stem and the older variants have a thicker stem.
+The characteristic look and the many sizes, has made it one the more popular plants in Scandinavia over the last few years.

-Family: Ficus lyrata is from the mulberry genus and is related to the fig trees, as well as the production of edible figs. In his original surroundings can Violinfigenen also bear fruit, however, these are not edible.
+Family: The Fiddle-Leaf Fig is from the mulberry genus and is related to the fig trees used in production of edible figs. In its original surroundings the Fiddle-Leaf Fig sometimes bear fruit, however, these are not edible.

 Botanical name: Ficus lyrata

-Irrigation: the Plant should be watered when the soil is easily dried.
-You must not water if the soil is moist, the roots can't breathe, if planted soil is constantly wet.
+Watering: The plant must be watered when the top layer of the soil is dry.
+Do not water if the soil is still moist - the roots can't breathe, if the soil is constantly wet.

-In the months from march to august, you can give the plant liquid fertilizer once a month, if you would like it to grow a lot.
+In the months from March to August, you can give the plant a shot of liquid fertilizer once a month if you want it to grow extra fast.

-NOTE: You should not fertilize the plant in the dark winter months.
+NOTE: You should not fertilize the plant during the winter season.